 I hoped you learned more about optimizing your product page for your current or future business.
-Leave a comment if this has helped you in anyway and let me know what you think about my recommendations.
-I wish you luck on Implementing these new strategies.
+Leave a comment if this has helped you in any way and let me know what you think about my recommendations.
+I wish you luck in Implementing these new strategies.

-Pay per click also know as PPC is internet marketing where advertisers pay a fee each time their ads are clicked.
+Pay-per-click also known as PPC is internet marketing where advertisers pay a fee each time their ads are clicked.
 Many businesses use this because it is a way of buying visits to your site rather than getting organic visits.

 Do you want to increase your branded traffic?
-You will have to start with branded search of keywords, implement local SEO, publish content on quality webpage, and measure branded search traffic.
+You will have to start with a branded search of keywords, implement local SEO, publish content on a quality webpage, and measure branded search traffic.